alanrogers/legofit/src/README.md

     legosim -d 0 my_input_file.lgo

 would use the deterministic algorithm.
+See the @ref legosim "legosim" documentation for details about this algorithm.

 See the @ref legosim "legosim" documentation for details.